 Qinghai – Tibet Railway

-Qinghai – Tibet train tickets can be purchased online or at any railway station in Chinese mainland.
-Before the COVID-19 pandemic, tickets can be purchased one month in advance.
-During the pandemic, tickets can be purchased 15 days in prior.
+Qinghai – Tibet train tickets can be purchased online or at any railway station in the Chinese mainland.
 It is recommended that you buy your tickets as early as possible, especially for summer travel.
 Foreign passengers need their valid ID certificates, like passports, to book a Tibet train ticket.
 And they need to present ID certificates together with a Tibet Travel Permit to enter Tibet.

 Qinghai – Tibet train schedules and timetables.